GluuFederation/docs-ce-prod/docs/source/admin-guide/saml.md

 ### Enable AuthnContextClassRef in oxTrust

-`AuthnContextClassRef` values need to be associated (one-to-one) with Gluu authentication interception scripts (e.g. basic, fido, ldap, etc.).
-This can be achieved by associating the SAML ACRS attribute field included in a specific Person Authentication script.
+ACRS values need to be associated (one-to-one) with Gluu authentication interception scripts (e.g. basic, fido, ldap, etc.).
+This can be achieved by setting the SAML ACRS attribute field included in a specific Person Authentication script to the desired value.

 ![saml_authctxref](../img/saml/saml_authctxref.PNG)